messiLiao/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I changed the in put shape to (50x50). beacuse most of didn't convert the images to grayscale because graysacle image would lost color information.
-Most
+As a first step, I convert the images to grayscale because image need histogram equalization.
+Some images too dark to recognize.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]
+![alt text][image2_gray]

+As a second step.
+I use cv2.equalizeHist to equalize the grayscale image's histogram.
+This would enhanced the features.
+Here is an example of a traffic sign image before and after histogram equalization.

+![alt text][image2_gray]
+![alt text][image2_hist]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because

 I decided to generate additional data because ...